Navigation: »No topics above this level«

 An important part of the geospatial analysis research agenda is to devise methods of triangulating conventional ‘framework’ data sources — such as censuses, topographic databases or national address lists — with Big Data sources in order that the source and operation of bias might be identified prior to analysis and, better still, accommodated if at all possible.
 Yet such procedures to identify the veracity of Big Data are often confounded by their 24/7 velocity.
 For instance, social media data are created throughout the day at workplaces, residences and leisure destinations, and so it is usually implausible to seek to reconcile them to the size and compositions of night time residential populations as recorded in censuses.
 As Harford concludes: "Big Data has arrived, but big insights have not.
 The challenge now is to solve new problems and gain new answers — without making the same old statistical mistakes on a grander scale than ever."

-“The recommended citation of this Chapter is: Lansley G, de Smith M J, Goodchild M F and Longley P A (2018) Big Data, Chapter 9 in de Smith M J, Goodchild M F, and Longley P A (2018) Geospatial Analysis: A comprehensive guide to principles, techniques and software tools, 6th edition, The Winchelsea Press, Edinburgh”
+“The recommended citation of this Chapter is: Lansley G, de Smith M J, Goodchild M F and Longley P A (2018) Big Data and Geospatial Analysis, Chapter 9 in de Smith M J, Goodchild M F, and Longley P A (2018) Geospatial Analysis: A comprehensive guide to principles, techniques and software tools, 6th edition, The Winchelsea Press, UK”